-Immediately following the SCA victim’s collapse, bystanders often witness what is reported as seizure-like activity (sporadic jerks, stiffening of muscles, tremors, etc.) This seizure like phase is caused by oxygen deprivation due to the lack of the heart effectively pumping blood to the body.
+Immediately following the SCA victim’s collapse, bystanders often witness what is reported as seizure-like activity (sporadic jerks, stiffening of muscles, tremors, etc.) This seizure-like phase is caused by oxygen deprivation due to the lack of the heart effectively pumping blood to the body.
 In addition to the symptoms similar to an epileptic seizure, the victim may exhibit agonal breathing.
 This is an attempt to breathe without cerebral coordination and diaphragm muscle.
 These can be seen as gasps – the chest does not rise and fall.

 Once SCA is identified, it is imperative to activate the emergency response system by calling for help, calling for an AED, and moving to the next link in the chain of survival.

-Cardiopulmonary resuscitation to assist in blood flow to the heart, chest compressions at a rate of 100-120 per minute should begin immediately.
+Cardiopulmonary resuscitation assists blood flow to the heart, and chest compressions at a rate of 100-120 per minute should begin immediately.
 To review the latest American Heart Association guidelines, click here.

-When in an irregular heart rhythm such as ventricular fibrillation or ventricular tachycardia, the only way to save someone is by utilizing an automated external defibrillation (AED), and delivering a shock to reset the heart into a viable heart rhythm.
+When a victim is in an abnormal heart rhythm, such as ventricular fibrillation or ventricular tachycardia, the best way to save the person is by utilizing an automated external defibrillation (AED), and delivering a shock to reset the heart into a viable heart rhythm.